 FAQs:

-- How long should I plan to travel for?
+How long should I plan to travel for?
 From past experience we usually find that the sweet spot is around 3-4 months.
-Lots of gappers start on a month-long team programme before onward travelling with their new friends for another couple of months.
-Travel fatigue is a real thing, and whilst it sounds like a great idea to go travelling for 6+ months, it can be tiring (and expensive) to be gone that long.
+Lots of gappers start on a month-long team programme before onward travelling with their new friends for another couple of months to explore the world.

 Yes please, tell me more